JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ### Indexed filtering

-In pure Java, to filter some collection by items' values and indices, you need to use iterator:
+In pure Java, to filter some collection by items' values and indices, you need to use an iterator:

 ```java
 // Java